zilial/html-sample-assignment-with-playwright-tests-solved/README.md

 - [ ] Create an html file with the name of "index" in the root of the project
 - [ ] Add HTML Boilerplate to the document
+- [ ] The Document's head should have a meta tag that defines the charset
+- [ ] The Document's head should have a responsive meta tag set
 - [ ] Set the document title to be "Sample project"
 - [ ] Set the page heading to be "Sample project"
 - [ ] Add a paragraph of text (20 words at least).
 You can use random text for the paragraph content.